curvelogic/eucalypt.old/docs/index.md

   automatically for us, so in this case, `{}` is a convenient synonym for `{0}` - the first argument

+!!! note

-> Anaphora crop up in various contexts in Eucalypt and are generally
-> preferable to the full generality of lambdas.
-If the idea is too
-> complex to be expressed with anaphora, it should generally be
+	Anaphora crop up in various contexts in **eucalypt** and are generally preferable to the full generality of lambdas.
+If the idea is too complex to be expressed with anaphora, it should generally be explicitly named.
-> explicitly named.

 So: